yaoyaodebbie97/Junior-Phase-Project/README.md

 1. Yao's Youtube Video Link:
 - https://youtu.be/oY9XsLwqK_Y

 2. Yao's extra credit part:
 - I did the first part - Testing.
-I wrote test specs for all but one: Navigation: navbar to navigate to home, campuses, students
+I wrote test specs for all but the one about Navigation
+    * Navigation: navbar to navigate to home, campuses, students
+- I also did two items of the second part - Finishing Touches
+    * If a user attempts to add a new student or campus without a required field, a helpful message should be displayed
+    * If a user attempts to access a page that doesn't exist (ex. `/potato`), a helpful "not found" message should be displayed

 # Junior Phase Final Project